 • Applied analysis methods.

 Upgrade to a professional qualification

-All of the short courses within the Safety and Accident Investigation Centre are available as standalone courses.
+Many of the short courses within the Safety and Accident Investigation Centre are available as standalone CPD courses.
 Our postgraduate programme in Safety and Accident Investigation allows you to combine the Fundamentals of Accident Investigation and Applied Marine Accident Investigation course towards a Postgraduate Certificate.